How do I Answer a Lawsuit for Debt Collection?

 After filling out the caption, use the middle of the page to give your answers to the statements in the Complaint.
 Usually, the Complaint's paragraphs are numbered.
 You may list the numbers and say one of three things about each paragraph of the complaint:

-You deny that it is a true statement.
+You deny it is a true statement.
 (Example: that you owe a specific amount of money to the person named.)
+DO NOT ASSUME YOU OWE A CERTAIN AMOUNT AND DO NOT GUESS.

-You write that you do not know whether the statement is true.
-(Example: The collection agency who is suing you claims it is licensed and bonded.
+You lack knowledge.
+This means you do not know whether the statement is true.
+(Example 1: The collection agency who is suing you claims it is licensed and bonded.
 You might assume they are, but you have no evidence.
 You have never seen their license.)
+(Example 2: the plaintiff uses words like venue, jurisdiction, or assignment.
+You do not know what these legal terms mean.)
+DO NOT GUESS!

 Read the Complaint carefully.
-You must briefly answer all the Complaint's statements.
+You must answer all the Complaint's statements by putting a number next to Admit, Deny, or Lacks Knowledge.

 *Rule 8(c) of the Civil Rules for Superior Court also lists affirmative defenses.